tyduptyler13/MATBII-Display/README.md

 ----
 Run the jar by double clicking it (It should work if you have java installed).
 Then use the open button to open a file directory you would like the program to search.
 From there, you will see files in your directory tree on the left.
-Right click on any Trial node and you can save the output.
-(Currently only works for either ctrl-clicking or shift-clicking if you need to select more than one node.
-Selecting a parent does not save its children yet.)
+Right click on any node and you can save the output.
+Doing this on higher level nodes like folders will save all trials in that folder.

 Known Bugs
 ----
-* Trials do not seem to be saving all of their events.
-(Still working on a fix)
-* Multiple selection doesn't behave as expected yet.
-(Fix coming soon)
+* None (YAY)

 Requirements
 ----